Find an MU Extension center in northwest Missouri

 Job vacancies — apply now

-4-H Youth Program Associate positions in Andrew County and Buchanan County
+4-H Youth Program Associate position in Lafayette County

-The University of Missouri Extension, Northwest Region, has three positions open for 4-H Youth Program Associate.
+The University of Missouri Extension, Northwest Region, has an open position for 4-H Youth Program Associate.
 A YPA is to assist in the planning, management and support of 4-H Youth Development programs in assigned geographic area, under the guidance and supervision of the 4-H Youth Development Specialist.
-Each of the positions is .50 FTE.
+The position is .50 FTE.
 To get a full overview, see below.

 The positions below are 12-month academic positions.
 Appointment may be made as non-tenure track ranked (NTT), depending on University approval of the academic credentials and qualifications of the successful candidate.